ecotaxa/uvpec/README.md

 Now, how do we proceed?

+First, you need to make sure that you have setuptools and cython installed on your computer.
+To do so, use `pip install --user setuptools cython`

-Just git clone the project and write `python setup.py develop` in your terminal (in your remote uvpec folder).
+Then, git clone the project and write `python setup.py develop` in your terminal (in your remote uvpec folder).
 Bingo !
 You have now a great uvpec package installed on your computer, congratulations !

 ### How do we use the package?